OtisIrachi/Alexa-Controlled-Bar/README.md

 # Alexa-Controlled-Bar
 Using WemosD1R32 (ESP32) board and CNC Shield to control a door and hidden bar.
-Alexa commands open and close the door.
+Alexa commands will open and close the door and bar.
 //
 Uses the following libraries: